ndbroadbent/ndbroadbent.github.io/content/posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 comments: true
 date: 2011-10-19T01:14:01Z
 tags: ["git", "bash", "zsh", "scripts", "projects"]
-title: Git Shortcuts Like You've Never Seen Before
+title: SCM Breeze
 url: /2011/10/19/git-shortcuts-like-youve-never-seen-before/
 ---

-## Introducing 'SCM Breeze'
+**SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that make it easier to use git.

-**SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with tools such as git.
 It integrates with your shell to give you numbered file shortcuts, a repository index with tab completion, and a community driven collection of useful SCM functions.

 Disclaimer: **git** is currently the only supported SCM.